Healthdirect Free Australian health advice you can count on.

 What are the types of mental illness?

 There are many different types of mental illness.
-Some of the main groups of mental disorders are:
+Some of the main groups of mental health disorders are:

 What are the symptoms of mental illness?